-- Domestic Abuse (threatened or perpetrated), supported by the MARAC - Hate Crime/Harassment (threatened or perpetrated), supported by the Police - Substantiated threat to life or actual violence, as supported by the Police
+- Domestic Abuse (threatened or perpetrated), and supported via the MARAC - Hate Crime Harassment (threatened or perpetrated). - Substantiated threat to life or actual violence, supported by the Police or other statutory agency

 Safeguarding

 At all times when dealing with anti-social behaviour, harassment and hate crimes we will have full consideration for the need to safeguard any children and adults at risk who may be involved, as well as the immediate victims.